Ecoforestry: Close to nature forestry

 Close to nature forestry is a forest management approach treating forest as an ecological system (ecosystem) performing multiple functions.
 It is developing in the peri-alpine countries of Europe (such as Switzerland, France, Germany and Slovenia) for more than 70 years, based on certain sustainable forest management practices from the late 19th century.
 Close to nature silviculture tries to achieve the management objectives with minimum necessary human intervention aimed at accelerating the processes that nature would do by itself more slowly.
 It works with natural populations of trees, ongoing processes and existing structures using cognitive approach, as in the case of so called (individual or group) selection forest (German: Plenterwald) or other types of uneven-aged forests.
 Its theory and practice takes forest as a self regulating ecosystem and manages it as such.

 It aims at overcoming the divorce between forester and ecologist.
 As an important consequence, it concludes that if properly applied, it would render the segregation of forest lands into "productive" and "protected" unnecessary.

 History

 Europe

 The Arbeitsgemeinschaft für Naturgemässe Waldwirtschaft (ANW) (Working Group for the Close to Nature Forestry) was established in Germany in 1950.
 In recent years this association has increased a lot its membership.
 The main reasons being the increase of ecological consciousness, the growing demand for forest products or services other than wood, the damages suffered by regular forest stands, the forest death fear.
 Another term often used to describe a close to nature approach to forest management, especially in Britain and Ireland, is Continuous Cover Forestry.

-Because of a 1948 forest law, Slovenia has many forests managed according to the principles of close to nature forestry.
+Because of a 1948 forest law that put a ban on clear-cutting, Slovenia has many forests managed according to the principles of close to nature forestry.
 In 1989 ANW promoted a meeting at Robanov Kot in Slovenia, in the Julian Alps, and the Pro Silva organization was created, with representatives of 10 countries.
 At present the organization headquarters are in the French region of Alsace.